frePPLe/frepple/contrib/apache/README.txt

 1) Install the following packages on your machine:
       - Apache 2.0.*
-   Apache 1.x and 2.2.x definately won't work.
+   Apache 1.x is incompatible with the code.

 2) Compile the new module with the command: make build